extorn/migrate-into-forgejo/README.md

 **the scripts are currently undergoing testing**

-This script uses the Gitlab API and a combination with Forgejo API and python `requests` to migrate all data from Gitlab to Forgejo.
+This script uses the Gitlab API and a combination of [pyforgejo](https://codeberg.org/harabat/pyforgejo) and python `requests` to migrate all data from Gitlab to Forgejo.

 This script supports migration of: